PayFabric/Release-Notes/README.md

 # Change Log – 9/19/2019 Release

 **ADDED.** Sandbox environment for PayFabric [V3] Merchant Portal will be separated from Production environment.
+Note: V2 sandbox & production URLs remain the same.

-The PayFabric sandbox environment can be accessed via the following URL:
+The PayFabric sandbox environment for V3 can be accessed via the following URL:

    **PayFabric Sandbox**: https://sandbox.payfabric.com/portal